-Finding: Several industry participants and Native organizations suggested program improvements for NMTC and other programs, whose implementation would require congressional action to change existing statutes and/or changes to IRS regulations or tax policy:
+FINDING: Several industry participants and Native organizations suggested program improvements for NMTC and other programs, whose implementation would require congressional action to change existing statutes and/or changes to IRS regulations or tax policy:

-(Continued:)
+(continued)

-If necessary under the statute, allow BIA-insured loan proceeds and other insured and loaned funds from federal programs to be used as NMTC leverage loans, so long as proceeds are ultimately delivered to an eligible Native borrower or an eligible activity on Native land

-Some participants requested that Congress consider dedicating some NMTC allocation authority to be set aside for Native Areas, CDEs, businesses, or projects.
+- If necessary under the statute, allow BIA-insured loan proceeds and other insured and loaned funds from federal programs to be used as NMTC leverage loans, so long as proceeds are ultimately delivered to an eligible Native borrower or an eligible activity on Native land Consider whether tribally owned businesses should be excluded as a related party when a CDE is controlled by the same tribe - Some participants requested that Congress consider dedicating some NMTC allocation authority to be set aside for Native Areas, CDEs, businesses, or projects.
 This is not within the report authors' scope to recommend for or against.